eminichiello67/eminichiello67.github.io/_pages/about.md

 Hello!

 My name is Emilio Minichiello (he/him), I am a mathematician based in New York City.
-I like to apply category theory to other areas of mathematics and science, like differential geometry and database theory.
+I like to apply abstract methods like category theory and homotopy theory to down-to-earth subjects in mathematics such as graph theory, combinatorics and database theory.

 I am an Assistant Professor in the [Mathematics department](https://www.citytech.cuny.edu/mathematics/#) at [CUNY CityTech](https://www.citytech.cuny.edu/).

-Before that I was a pure mathematics PhD student at the CUNY Graduate Center, studying the intersection of category theory and differential geometry.
+Before working at CityTech, I was a pure mathematics PhD student at the CUNY Graduate Center, studying the intersection of category theory and differential geometry.
 My PhD thesis was [Higher Diffeology Theory](https://academicworks.cuny.edu/gc_etds/5759/), applying homotopical and categorical methods to [diffeological spaces](https://math.huji.ac.il/~piz/documents/AITD.pdf).
 My advisor was [Mahmoud Zeinalian](https://www.zeinalian.com/).
 During the last year of my PhD I also worked part-time at [Conexus AI](https://conexus.com/) studying [Categorical Database Theory](https://www.categoricaldata.net/).

 The best way to reach me is by [email](mailto:Emilio.Minichielloepstein04@citytech.cuny.edu).